Entangling two giant atoms via a topological waveguide: The entanglement dynamics of the two giant atoms

 In this subsection, we study the entanglement generation of the two giant atoms initially in the two-excitation state $|ee\rangle$.
 Different from the single-excitation initial-state case, the dynamics of the two giant atoms in this case can be understood as a four-level system, with two different decay channels.
 Due to the coupling with the SSH waveguide, the two giant atoms first decay from the initial state $|ee\rangle$ to a mixture of the states $|\psi_{+}\rangle$ and $|\psi_{-}\rangle$, with the decay rates $\Gamma_{e+}$ and $\Gamma_{e-}$, respectively.
 This leads to the increase of the populations of these two states from zero values.
 After the populations reach their maximal values, they decay gradually to the ground state $|gg\rangle$, with the corresponding decay rates $\Gamma_{+g}$ and $\Gamma_{-g}$, respectively.
 In order to generate quantum entanglement of the two giant atoms corresponding to the initial state $|ee\rangle$, we need to choose proper parameters such that the two decay channels are asymmetric.

-To study the dependence of the two-atom entanglement on the coupling configurations, coupling-point distance, and the dimerization parameter, we show in Fig.~\ref{Cvstee} the dynamics of the concurrence $C(t)$ for these sixteen coupling configurations when $g=0.05\xi$ and $\Delta=\xi$.
+To study the dependence of the two-atom entanglement on the coupling configurations, coupling-point distance, and the dimerization parameter, we show in Figure~\ref{Cvstee} the dynamics of the concurrence $C(t)$ for these sixteen coupling configurations when $g=0.05\xi$ and $\Delta=\xi$.
 Different from the single-excitation initial-state case, the two-atom entanglement is generated at later times for the initial state $|ee\rangle$.
-This phenomenon is known as the delayed sudden birth of entanglement~\cite{Ficek08,Retamal08}, which is opposite to the sudden death of entanglement.
+This phenomenon is known as the delayed sudden birth of entanglement\textsuperscript{\cite{Ficek08,Retamal08}}, which is opposite to the sudden death of entanglement.
 At earlier times, there is no entanglement generation between the two giant atoms, but at some finite times atomic entanglement builds up suddenly.

 We now analyze the dependence of the entanglement generation on the dimerization parameter $\delta$ and coupling configurations in detail.
-Figure~\ref{Cvstee} shows that, except for the AAAA [Fig.~\ref{Cvstee}(a)] and BBBB [Fig.~\ref{Cvstee}(p)] coupling configurations, the entanglement dynamics for other 14 coupling configurations can be modulated by the sign of $\delta$.
+Figure~\ref{Cvstee} shows that, except for the AAAA (Figure~\ref{Cvstee}a) and BBBB (Figure~\ref{Cvstee}p) coupling configurations, the entanglement dynamics for other 14 coupling configurations can be modulated by the sign of $\delta$.
 This feature is consistent with the case of single-excitation initial states.
-Figures~\ref{Cvstee}(a),~\ref{Cvstee}(d),~\ref{Cvstee}(f),~\ref{Cvstee}(k),~\ref{Cvstee}(m), and~\ref{Cvstee}(p) show that, for the AAAA, AABB, ABAB, BABA, BBAA, and BBBB coupling configurations, the maximally achievable entanglement is about 0.03, which is negligibly small.
-It has been proved that the maximally generated entanglement of the two separate or braided giant atoms coupled to a 1D waveguide with linear dispersion relation is also about 0.03~\cite{Santos23}.
+Figure~\ref{Cvstee}a,d,f,k,m,p shows that, for the AAAA, AABB, ABAB, BABA, BBAA, and BBBB coupling configurations, the maximally achievable entanglement is $\approx$0.03, which is negligibly small.
+It has been proved that the maximally generated entanglement of the two separate or braided giant atoms coupled to a 1D waveguide with linear dispersion relation is also $\approx$0.03\textsuperscript{\cite{Santos23,Yin23}}.
 To realize a larger entanglement for the two-excitation initial state, the two giant atoms needs to be coupled with the waveguide through the nested coupling configuration.